 Kids yoga teachers have a giant supply of imaginative games, fun yoga poses and cheerful music that gets kids moving, thinking, and feeling.
 So the next time you are leading a kids yoga class remember the most important aspect is you as a real live person interacting with the kids.
 You may be having fun, inspiring character and playing games but that’s not the only thing you’re doing.
 You’re also building beautiful brains.

-Thanks to Hrishikesh Singh for today’s guest post.
-Hrishikesh not only does yoga and mediation (for about 20 years) but is also my husband!
-He is the brains behind my website and does web design for yoga businesses and other entrepreneurs at www.EasyWebsiteSystem.com.
+Thanks to Parampreet Singh for today’s guest post.
+Parampreet not only does yoga and mediation (for about 20 years) but is also my husband!
 Thanks for helping me out as I get ready for our booth at the Toronto Yoga Show.

 Upcoming Events at Young Yoga Masters:

-May 14 – 15 - Kids Yoga Teacher Training Toronto - registration is now open and the course is filling (almost half full now).
+Kids Yoga Teacher Training Weekends in Toronto, Canada - registration is now open.
 Register Early to secure your spot!